What is a Megaflo Unvented Cylinder?

 - Energy cut out device with manual reset – usually set between 85-89°C.

-- Temperature and pressure relief valve – set to 90°C + 5°C.
+- Temperature and pressure relief valve – set to 90°C, 10 bar.

-To prevent this from ever happening, there are safety requirements that have to be fulfilled.
-As well as the mains Pressure Reducing Valve to limit the incoming water pressure, additional protection must be taken.
+To prevent this from ever happening, there are safety requirements that must be fulfilled.
+As well as the mains Pressure Reducing Valve to limit the incoming water pressure, additional protection must be provide.

-An Expansion Relief Valve is required to allow water to be discharged during heat up if the means of accommodating expansion has failed to operate correctly.
+An Expansion Relief Valve is required to allow water to discharge if the means of accommodating expansion has failed.
 This valve is often combined with the Pressure Reducing Valve to form a single inlet control device.

 A Temperature and Pressure Relief Valve is fitted near the top of the cylinder.
 It enables water to discharge if the temperature or pressure approaches unsafe levels.
-Any water discharged will typically be replenished by the incoming cold supply.
-This helps prevent store temperatures from rising further.
+Any discharged water will be replenished by the incoming cold supply, and helps prevent store temperatures from rising further.

 Both relief valves make use of a Discharge Pipe and Tundish to release water from the store under fault conditions.
 Discharge pipes are typically 15mm diameter to the Tundish, and then 22mm diameter to a safe discharge point.
 Certain system layouts and longer pipe runs require larger pipe sizes as laid down in the G3 Building Regulations.